rches13/alx-airbnb-database/normalization.md

 **3. Conclusion**

-* The provided database schema, based on the ERD and specification, is already well-normalized and meets the requirements of 3NF.
+* The provided database schema is already well-normalized and meets the requirements of 3NF.
 * There are no transitive dependencies or partial dependencies identified.
 Each non-key attribute is directly dependent on the primary key of its respective table.
 * Therefore, no further structural changes are needed to achieve 3NF.